Setting the Clipping Plane

 Draw one generation curve that will move along the paths.
 Use point snap or curve snap to line up the generation curves to the paths.

-Pick the generation curve first, and use the shift key to the two paths, all three curves should be selected.
+Select the generation curve first, and use the shift key to the two paths, all three curves should be selected.

 Select Surfaces->Birail 1 Tool